MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 as appropriate; and look at how existing supported file formats are handled.
 - Create a Kit featuring a new reader/writer class, using `ReaderBase`/`WriterBase`, for the new file format.
-If there are existing tool that could aid in reading this format, your Kit could use these as dependencies.
+If there are existing tools that could aid in reading this format, your Kit could use these as dependencies.

 [PDBx/mmCIF]: (https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdb-structures-and-the-pdbx-mmcif-format)